IBM-Cloud/ibm-cloud-developer-tools/linux-installer/README.md

 If "install" (or no action provided), a full CLI installation (or update) will occur:
   1. Pre-req check for 'git', 'docker', 'kubectl', and 'helm'
-  2. Install latest IBM Cloud 'bx' CLI
+  2. Install latest IBM Cloud 'ibmcloud' CLI
   3. Install all required plugins
   4. Defines aliases to improve useability
-      - idt : Shortcut for normal "bx dev" command
+      - idt : Shortcut for normal "ibmcloud dev" command
       - idt update : Runs this installer checking for and installing any updates
-      - idt uninstall : Uninstalls IDT, including the 'bx cli' and all plugins
+      - idt uninstall : Uninstalls IDT, including the 'ibmcloud cli' and all plugins

 If "uninstall", the IBM Cloud CLI and plugins are removed from the system, including personal metadata.
     Note: Pre-req CLIs listed above are NOT uninstalled.